 B.S. in Biocomputational Engineering

 Students are welcome to apply for the Biocomputational Engineering program as transfer students from community college or four-year institutions.
-Prior to being admitted to the Biocomputational Engineering major, students must complete the UMD A. James Clark School of Engineering LEP gateway courses, prerequisite math/science courses, lower-level General Education requirements (or an associate's degree), and 60 credits.Learn More Q&A with Dr. White
+Prior to being admitted to the Biocomputational Engineering degree program, transfer students must complete the prerequisite math/science courses, lower-level General Education requirements (or an associate's degree), and a total of 60 credits.Learn More Q&A with Dr. White

 What is biocomputational engineering?